xbwei/Data-Mining-on-Social-Media/real-time-sentiment/README.md

-# A Real Time Twitter Sentiment Analysis
+# A Real-Time Twitter Sentiment Analysis